-- (1) The individual amounts for each year may not sum to subtotal, non-GAAP gross profit, non-GAAP income from operations, non-GAAP income before provision for income taxes or non-GAAP net income due to rounding. - (2) Includes a \$2.0 million noncash impairment of certain intangible assets held for sale during the twelve months ended December 31, 2022.

-(3) Includes noncash impairment charges incurred during the twelve months ended December 31, 2023 related to the sublease of our Washington, DC office location the lease of which was acquired during the EVERFI acquisition.

-- (4) Includes Security Incident-related costs incurred during the twelve months ended December 31, 2023 of \$53.4 million, which includes approximately \$31.0 million in settlements and recorded aggregate liabilities for loss contingencies, net of insurance recoveries during the same period of \$0.0 million and during the twelve months ended December 31, 2022 of \$57.6 million, which included approximately \$23.0 million in recorded aggregate liabilities for loss contingencies, net of insurance recoveries during the same period of \$1.9 million.
-Recorded expenses consisted primarily of payments to third-party service providers and consultants, including legal fees, as well as settlements of customer claims, negotiated settlements and accruals for certain loss contingencies.
+- (1) The individual amounts for each year may not sum to subtotal, non-GAAP gross profit, non-GAAP income from operations, non-GAAP income before provision for income taxes or non-GAAP net income due to rounding. - Includes a \$2.0 million noncash impairment of certain intangible assets held for sale during the twelve months ended December 31, 2022. - Includes noncash impairment charges incurred during the twelve months ended December 31, 2023 related to the sublease of our Washington, DC office location the lease of which was acquired during the EVERFI acquisition. - Includes Security Incident-related costs incurred during the twelve months ended December 31, 2023 of \$53.4 million, which includes approximately \$31.0 million in settlements and recorded aggregate liabilities for loss contingencies, net of insurance recoveries during the same period of \$0.0 million and during the twelve months ended December 31, 2022 of \$57.6 million, which included approximately \$23.0 million in recorded aggregate liabilities for loss contingencies, net of insurance recoveries during the same period of \$1.9 million.
+Recorded expenses consisted primarily of payments to thirdparty service providers and consultants, including legal fees, as well as settlements of customer claims, negotiated settlements and accruals for certain loss contingencies.
 Not included in this adjustment were costs associated with enhancements to our cybersecurity program.
-For full year 2024, we currently expect net pre-tax expense of approximately \$5 million to \$10 million and net cash outlays of approximately \$1.5 million for ongoing legal fees related to the Security Incident.
+For full year 2024, we currently expect net pre-tax expense of approximately \$5 million to \$10 million and net cash outlays of approximately \$8 million to \$13 million for ongoing legal fees related to the Security Incident.
 In line with our policy, legal fees, are expensed as incurred.
 As of December 31, 2023, we have recorded approximately \$1.5 million in aggregate liabilities for loss contingencies based primarily on recent negotiations with certain customers related to the Security Incident that we believe we can reasonably estimate.
 In connection with the settlement of the multi-state Attorneys General investigation (as previously disclosed on October 5, 2023), we paid \$49.5 million during the fourth quarter of 2023.
-There are other Security Incident-related matters, including customer claims, customer constituent class actions and governmental investigations, for which we have not recorded a liability for a loss contingency as of December 31, 2023 because we are unable at this time to reasonably estimate the possible loss or range of loss.
-Each of these matters could, separately or in the aggregate, result in an adverse judgement, settlement, fine, pena - (5) We apply a non-GAAP effective tax rate of 20.0% when calculating non-GAAP net income and non-GAAP diluted earnings per share.
+There are other Security Incidentrelated matters, including customer claims, customer constituent class actions and governmental investigations, for which we have not recorded a liability for a loss contingency as of December 31, 2023 because we are unable at this time to reasonably estimate the possible loss or range of loss.
+Each of these matters could, separately or in the aggregate, result in an adverse judgement, settlement, fine, penalty or other resolution, the amount, scope and timing of which we are currently unable to predict, but could have a material adverse impact on our results of operations, cash flows or financial condition. - (5) We apply a non-GAAP effective tax rate of 20.0% when calculating non-GAAP net income and non-GAAP diluted earnings per share.